jeremyong/jeremyong.github.com/_posts/2022-08-19-exploring-shaders-with-compiler-explorer.md

 also has a few usage notes/tips to get the most out of the integration so you can use CE for your own shader exploration.

+TL;DR Go try it out!
+[Here's](https://godbolt.org/z/bfxnPj4fd) a link to a sample to get you started (from MSFT's DirectX wave intrinsics sample).
+Alternatively, for a much smaller example to iterate from, you can try [this](https://godbolt.org/z/EdGbPqr3E) short pixel shader to start.

 ## Developer Environment Setup

 Building on top of CE is surprisingly straightforward, owing largely to its excellent [documentation](https://github.com/compiler-explorer/compiler-explorer/tree/main/docs).